Razan-am/reading-notes/README.md

 1. It will leads to have a better lifestyle
 2. less fear
-3. challenging my self to descover it more.
+3. challenging my self to discover it more.

 **References:**